With Like-Minded Digital Nomads, Remote Workers + Travelers

 Private Room

-If you prefer to stay alone or with your partner in a spacious room with a great view and a balcony to relax, this is the room for you.
+If you come alone and prefer to stay in a spacious room with your own private bathroom, desk and chair, this is the right room for you.

 Per Room